Email me new jobs like these

 Experience and Credentials:

 JSSI is an Equal Opportunity / Affirmative Action employer.
 All qualified applicants will receive consideration for employment without regard to race, color, religion, sex, national origin, disability, protected veteran status, or other characteristic protected by law.

 Mechanical fitters create production machines and other equipment by fitting and assembling metal pieces in the aeroplanes and their appropriate equipment.
-They maintain and repair mechanical plant machinery to operational standards using various tools and engineering procedures.
+The aircraft fitter job description includes maintaining and repairing mechanical plant machinery to operational standards using various tools and engineering procedures.
 The mechanics must possess qualities like precision and attention to detail.